percona/portal-doc/docs/advisors/checks/mysql_configuration_secure_file_priv_empty.md

 ## Resolution
-To provide a more secure installation, scope of FILE privilege should be restricted using a secure default value for --secure-file-priv.
+To provide a more secure installation, the scope of FILE privilege should be restricted using a secure default value for **--secure-file-priv**.
 Edit my.cnf to provide secure-file-priv configuration and provide a specific location for users with FILE privileges to create files.
 This is not a dynamic variable and will need an instance reboot.

 ## Need more support from Percona?